 - Individual savings account (ISA).
 This account lets you invest without paying tax on your profits.

 - Self-invested personal pension (SIPP).
 This is a type of personal pension that gives you more control over your investments.

 - General investment account.
 A standard investment account with no tax benefits.

 This has the same characteristics as ISAs with other providers – we have a whole guide on stocks and shares ISAs if you’re not familiar with them.

-You get an annual allowance, which is £20,000 for the 2020/2021 tax year.
-This is how much you can invest without paying a penny on your profits.
-Each year, you can open and pay into a new ISA or continue with the one you have, but you can’t pay into two ISAs of the same type in one financial year (April-March).
+Each year, you can open and pay into a new ISA or continue with the one you have, but you can’t pay into two of the same type of ISA in one financial year (April-March).

 The self-invested personal pension (SIPP for short) lets you prepare for retirement.
 You make your own investment decisions and may be entitled to tax relief on the amounts that you pay in.

 You can’t withdraw from your SIPP until you turn 55.

 You can invest in one of the ready-made portfolios or choose your own investments with the Barclays SIPP.
 You can also check out the Barclays funds list, which is a list of funds put together by Barclays experts.

 Barclays general investment account